KaNiuSii/Asp.NetCoreWebAPI_CRUD_EFCore_SQLServer/README.md

 git clone https://github.com/KaNiuSii/Asp.NetCoreWebAPI_CRUD_EFCore_SQLServer.git

-2. Navigate to the project directory:
+2. Navigate to the project directory and restore the necessary packages:

-cd Asp.NetCoreWebAPI_CRUD_EFCore_SQLServer

-3. Restore the necessary packages:

 dotnet restore

-4. Update the database connection string in `appsettings.json` to match your SQL Server instance.
+3. Update the database connection string in `appsettings.json` to match your SQL Server instance.
-5. Apply the migrations to your database to create the necessary tables:
+4. Apply the migrations to your database to create the necessary tables:

 dotnet ef database update